Policies

 • co-principal investigatorship on a grant within the last 3 years (from the last date of active funding and including any proposals under review or in preparation)

-These examples are only guidelines, however, and we ask authors, reviewers, and editors, to make an honest consideration of any other potential conflicts of interest that may not meet the specific criteria listed above.
+These examples are only guidelines, however, and we ask authors, reviewers, and editors to make an honest consideration of any other potential conflicts of interest that may not meet the specific criteria listed above.
 Information about personal conflicts that are raised with editors will remain confidential.
 Funding disclosures will be published in the named section of the article.

 Seismica asks peer-reviewers/handling editors to inform executive editors of any related interests, including financial interests, that might be perceived as relevant.
 Editors will consider these statements when weighing reviewers' recommendations.
 By submitting a manuscript, agreeing to a peer review, or handling a manuscript as an editor, you agree that you understand Seismica's competing interest policy.